 In October 2020, the Company's subsidiaries Shift4 Payments, LLC and Shift4 Payments Finance Sub, Inc. (together, the "Issuers") issued an aggregate of \$450.0 million principal amount of 4.625% Senior Notes due 2026 ("2026 Senior Notes").
 The Company received net proceeds, after deducting initial purchasers' discounts and estimated offering expenses, of approximately \$442.8 million from the 2026 Senior Notes Offering.
 The net proceeds of the 2026 Senior Notes Offering, together with cash on hand, were used to repay the remaining \$450.0 million left on the First Lien Term Loan Facility.
-The 2026 Senior Notes mature on November 1, 2026, and accrue interest at a rate of 4.625% per year.
+The 2026 Senior Notes Matter on November 1, 2026, and accrue interest at a rate of 4.625% per year.
 Interest on the 2026 Senior Notes is payable semi-annually in arrears on each May 1 and November 1, commencing on May 1, 2021.
 The Issuers may redeem all or a portion of the 2026 Senior Notes at any time prior to November 1, 2022 at a redemption price equal to 100% of the principal amount of the 2026 Senior Notes, plus the applicable "make-whole" premium as provided in the indenture governing the 2026 Senior Notes, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
-At any time on or after November 1, 2022, the Issuers may redeem all or a portion of the 2026 Senior Notes, plus accrued and unpaid interest, if any, to but excluding, the date of redemption.
-In addition, at any time prior to November 1, 2022, the Issuers may also redeem up to 40% of the original aggregate principal amount of the 2026 Senior Notes, plus accrued and unpaid interest, if any to the redemption date.
-The Issuers may make such redemption so long as, after giving effect to any such redemption, at least 50% of the original aggregate principal amount of the 2026 Senior Notes (including any additional 2026 Senior Notes) remains outstanding (unless all 2026 Senior Notes are redeemed concurrently) and such redemption occurs not less than 10 days nor more than 60 days prior notice to the holders of the 2026 Senior Notes.
+At any time on or after November 1, 2022, the Issuers may redeem all or a portion of the 2026 Senior Notes, plus accrued and unpaid interest, if any, to but excluding, the indenture governing the 2026 Senior Notes, plus accrued and unpaid interest, if any, to but excluding, the date of redemption.
+In addition, at any time prior to November 1, 2022, the Issuers may make such redemption price equal to 104.625% of the principal amount of the 2026 Senior Notes, plus accrued of certain equity offerings, at a redemption price equal to 104.625% of the principal amount of the 2026 Senior Notes, plus accrued and unpaid interest, if any to but excluding interest, if any to the redemption date.
+The Issuers may make such redemption price equal to 104.625% of the principal amount of the 2026 Senior Notes, plus accrued and unpaid interest, if any to the